ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 For more details, please refer to [**section**](FRS-Admin-Services#23-list-of-machine-types---create-) in Admin Service.

 #### 5.2.3 Update Machine [**[↑]**](#table-of-contents)
-Once a Machine is created, a Zonal admin can edit a Machine later if required.
+Once a Machine is created, an Admin can edit a Machine later if required.
 The Update can include adding the details in another required language that were missed during creation of the Machine or changing the details of a Machine itself.
 All the attributes mentioned in the 'Create Machine' section can be updated for a Machine.
 For more details, please refer to [**section**](FRS-Admin-Services#25-list-of-machines---createreadupdatedelete-) in Admin Service.

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-contents)

-A Zonal admin can Deactivate or Decommission a Machine through the Admin Portal.
+An Admin can Deactivate or Decommission a Machine through the Admin Portal.

 Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Machine.
-Decommissioning a Machine also automatically deactivates the Machine.Another difference between Deactivated and Decommissioned Machine is that a Deactivated Machine can later be Activated through Admin Portal after a period as required by the country.
+Decommissioning a Machine also automatically deactivates the Machine.
+Another difference between Deactivated and Decommissioned Machine is that a Deactivated Machine can later be Activated through Admin Portal after a period as required by the country.
 But a Decommissioned Machine cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Machine (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.

 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-contents)
-Admin portal allows a Zonal Admin to map Machines to a Center.
+Admin portal allows an Admin to map Machines to a Center.
 This mapping specifies as to which Center the Machine will be used in.
-A Machine can only be mapped to a Center which belongs to the Machines’ Administrative Zone or a child Administrative Zone of the Machines’ Administrative Zone.
+A Machine can only be mapped to a Center which belongs under the Machines’ Administrative Zone.

 A Machine can later be un-mapped from the Center in cases where a Machine is needed to be moved to another Center.
 In such cases, the Machine will later need to be mapped to the new Center.
 In case the Machine is required to be mapped to a Registration Center outside the Administrative Zonal Restriction, the Administrative Zone of the Machine must be changed.

 ### 5.3 Device Management [**[↑]**](#table-of-contents)
 Admin Portal allows an Administrator to manage Devices the Country will use for taking Registration of the Residents.
 These includes Device for bio-metric capture (Fingerprint, Iris, Web camera etc.) Device management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Devices.
-An Administrator should have the role of a Zonal Admin to do this.
+An Administrator should have the role of a Zonal Admin/Global Admin to do this.
 A Zonal Admin can manage only Devices under his/her administrative zone.

+For more details on Administrative zones, Refer [Here](#55-administrative-zone-management)

 #### 5.3.1 View Device
-The Admin portal allows Zonal Admin to view the list of all Devices available in the jurisdiction of his/her administrative zone.
+The Admin portal allows an Admin to view the list of all Devices available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of Decommissioned Devices but only Active and Inactive Devices.
 Admin portal UI shows the list of Devices in only the country configured Primary Language.
 Besides the list view, an Administrator can also view the detail of a Device by clinking on a Device Name in the List view.
 This Detail view shows all the details of a Device in all the country configured languages.

 #### 5.3.2 Create Device
-A Zonal Admin can create a Device by providing necessary mandatory details.
+An Admin can create a Device by providing necessary mandatory details.
 A Device needs to be created in both configured Primary and Secondary languages.
 Although the Portal will allow creation of the Device in only primary language but will not allow activation of that Device until data for that Device is not updated for all the languages.

 A Device is created with the following attributes:
 Device ID, Device Name, Mac Address, Serial Number, Device Spec ID and Administrative Zone the Device belongs to.
 A Machine can be mapped to the Administrative Zone which is at the any Zonal hierarchy.